Wata no Kuni Hoshi

 Mangaby Karl_Barx28

-An attempted list of the most important/influential post-war mangaka, and some of their most important series.
-All of the mangaka/manga here are well worth checking out.
+An ongoing list of the most important/influential figures in post-war manga, and some of their most important series.
+No particular order.

 Mangaby lithiumflower